Convert Degrees to Gradians

 When do you need to convert between Degrees and Gradians?

-A decimal-friendly unit of angle equal to 1/400 of a full rotation (so 100 grad = 90°, a right angle).
+A decimal-friendly unit of plane angle equal to exactly 1/400 of a full rotation (so 100 grad = 90°, exactly one right angle).
 Degree and Gradian are both angle units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.